stitchdata/docs/_getting-started/concepts-system-overview-guide.md

           For more info, refer to the [loading reference]({{ link.destinations.storage.loading-data | prepend: site.baseurl }}) for your destination.

-          > TODO: confirm how we handle data that doesn't have timezone info in the source

   - title: "System architecture"
     anchor: "system-architecture"
     summary: "A step-by-step tour of the Stitch system, from data extracted to data loaded"
     content: |
       Now that you understand the basics of Stitch and how data replication works, let's take a look at the internal workings of the Stitch system.

-      {% include layout/image.html type="inline" file="/system-architecture.jpg" enlarge=true %}
+      {% include layout/image.html type="inline" file="/system-architecture.png" enlarge=true %}

     subsections:
-      - title: "Extraction"
+      - title: "Extract"
         anchor: "system-architecture--extraction"
         content: |
-          The first phase in the replication process is called **Extraction**.
+          The first phase in the replication process is called **Extract**.
 During this phase, data is extracted from an integration using the [replication settings you define](#replication--settings).

-          The Extraction phase includes:
+          The Extract phase includes:

           {% for sub-subsection in subsection.sub-subsections %}
           - [{{ sub-subsection.title }}](#{{ sub-subsection.anchor }})